tkrenato/mixed/README.md

 # random_codes
 random scripts

-This repository is for randomn scripts that are not connected with any project.
+This repository is for random scripts that are not connected with any project.